Skip to main content

 • Assign filename per platform — use this option to assign newly created keys to filenames on Lokalise on a per-platform basis.
 You can either choose existing filenames that were already added on Lokalise or enter new ones.

-Check the result of the operation:
+Check the the result:

 Now you can go to the Lokalise project by clicking Open Lokalise and perform the actual translations.
 To learn more about the translation process, please check the Project editor and Translation editor articles.

-Export options recommended practices
+Export options: Recommended practices

 We've prepared some guidelines on what export options should be enabled depending on your setup.